 Broomfield Water Rates and Water License Fees, From 2023 - 2030

-Compared to 2023, the Broomfield Council plans to increase water rates by 133% by 2028.
-By 2030, they will increase water rates by 148%.
-This is making it more expensive to live in Broomfield.
+Compared to 2023, the Broomfield Council plans to increase the average residential water bill by 133% by 2028 and by 148% by 2030.
+The Broomfield Council is making it more expensive to live in Broomfield.

-Broomfield’s water infrastructure is funded through four water funds: The Water Enterprise Fund, Sewer Enterprise Fund, Water Reclamation Fund, and Stormwater Fund (introduced in 2025).
+Broomfield’s water infrastructure is funded through an Enterprise Fund, which include four areas: Water Enterprise Fund, Sewer Enterprise Fund, Water Reclamation Fund, and Stormwater Fund (note - the Stormwater was introduced in 2025).

-How Much is the Broomfield Council Going to Increase Your Water Bill?
+How Much is the Broomfield Council Increasing Your Water Bill?

-Well, In 2023, the Broomfield Council and Broomfield City and County Leadership began with a series of increases to Broomfield water rates which drive what you pay each month in your water bill.
+Well, In 2023, the Broomfield Council and Broomfield City and County Leadership began a series of increases to Broomfield’s water rates which drive how much you pay each month in your water bill.
 The water rate increases in 2023 and 2024 were gradual.
-In 2025, however, the Broomfield Council imposed a drastic 50% increase to the base water rate.
-The average water bill in 2025 jumped to $119.90, a 77% increase compared to 2023.
+In 2025, however, the Broomfield Council imposed a drastic 50% increase to the base water rate, resulting in the average Broomfield residential water bill jumping to $119.90 - A 77% increase in your water bill compared to 2023.

 See the graph for more information.
-Please note that the water rates referenced in the graph are based on figures SOURCED DIRECTLY from the City and County of Broomfield website, staff memos, and city council meeting materials (sources listed below the graph).
+Please note that the average water bill figures show are based on water rate increase figures SOURCED DIRECTLY from the City and County of Broomfield website, staff memos, and city council meeting materials (sources listed below).

-Broomfield Council also drastically increased Water License Fees on developers; what did that do to the Enterprise Funds?
+Broomfield Council also drastically increased Water License Fees on developers.
+What did that do to the City’s Enterprise Funds?

 About the same time that the Broomfield Council and Broomfield City and County Leadership started increasing your water rates, they also dramatically increased the Water Tap and Licensed Fees paid by developers to build homes, apartments, and other buildings in Broomfield.
 These are one time fees that would typically provide a large revenue source for the various water enterprise funds.
 From 2023 to 2025, Broomfield has increased the Water License, Sewer License, and Water Reclamation License Fees paid by developers by 33%, increasing the cost for a developer to build a home in Broomfield from $49,693 to $65,990.

-The largest increase in the Water Tap and License Fees what 26%, which was passed by Council in October 2022.
-This increase in license fees caused 87.6% drop between budgeted and actual license fees in 2023.
-Instead of taking in $129 million in 2023 water license as budgeted, Broomfield only took in $15.3 million.
+The largest increase in the Water Tap and License Fees of 26% was passed by the Broomfield Council in October 2022.
+This license fee increase contributed to an 87.6% drop between budgeted and actual license fees in 2023 (see the graph).
+Instead of collecting $129 million in water license revenue as budgeted for 2023, Broomfield only took in $15.3 million.

 How did the the City and County of Broomfield Explain this Huge Miss in Water License Fees?